bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/identifier_after_number.md

 SyntaxError: identifier starts immediately after numeric literal
 ================================================================

-The JavaScript exception “identifier starts immediately after numeric literal” occurs when an identifier started with a digit.
+The JavaScript exception "identifier starts immediately after numeric literal” occurs when an identifier started with a digit.
 Identifiers can only start with a letter, underscore (\_), or dollar sign ($).

 Message
 -------